corda/corda5-samples/kotlin-samples/sendAndRecieveTransaction/README.md

         }
 }
 ```

+After trigger the create-IOU flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Alice's hash) and client request id to view the flow result
-The stateRef of the transaction will be returned as a result of the flow.
+The stateRef of the transaction will be returned as a result of the flow query.
+Which is the "flowResult"

 #### Step 2: Sending a copy of the transaction to a third party.
 If a member needs to share a copy of their transaction with another member,